 With continuous bombardment and use of armored seize towers, Zengi devastated the life of the city’s inhabitants.
 Jocelyn tried to muster a rescue army to save his city, but it was too late.
 Zengi’s miners collapsed a section of the city’s walls on 24 December 1144, and his troops rushed into the city.
 The Christian inhabitants fled towards the city’s citadel, but such was the rush that hundreds got crushed to death (among them was the Latin archbishop).
 Zengi’s soldiers massacred the men and enslaved the women and children.
 Edessa was lost to the crusaders—the first of the four crusader states to fall.

 The fall of Edessa and the reports of the massacre and enslavement of the city’s inhabitants sent shock waves through the remaining three crusader states and Western Europe.
 In 1145, Pope Eugenius III launched the Second Crusade.
 In 1147, the armies of Louis VII of France and Conrad III of Germany left for Outremer.
-But they would not have the chance to extract vengeance from Zengi since he was assassinated in September 1146 by one of his Frankish slaves.
+The could not have the satisfaction of extracting vengeance from Zengi for his destruction of Edessa because he was assassinated in September 1146 by one of his Frankish slaves.
 Zengi’s territories were divided between his two sons: Saif ad-Din (who got Mosul and eastern territory) and the younger son Nur ad-Din (who got Aleppo and western territory).

-Nur ad-Din became a legendary ruler, known for his shrewdness, competence, and ruthlessness.
-He decisively defeated the Second Crusade.
-During his reign, from 1146 to 1174, he conquered large parts of Asia Minor and Egypt.
+Nur ad-Din became a powerful ruler.
+With ruthless and shrewd military action, he destroyed the Second Crusade.
+During his reign, between 1146 to 1174, he subjugated large parts of Asia Minor and Egypt.